 Exit popups are less likely to annoy users, especially when compared to full-page popups that appear as soon as a visitor opens the page.

 Landing pages are a must-have for any business.
 Even if you are a small business, you need a high converting landing page, and that takes some effort.

-In this blog post, we have shared a handy landing page optimization checklist with you.
+We have shared a handy landing page optimization checklist with you in this blog post.

 There are plenty of landing page optimization software in the market today, but not many of them are free.